 - Donors accepted by VSAP are placed at Medical Schools, Universities, and educational facilities throughout the Commonwealth of Virginia.
 Donors are primarily utilized for educational purposes and surgical training.
 No pathology reports or findings will be generated or forwarded to the next of kin/responsible party.

 - The period for donation can be as little as a few months to as many as a few years.
-The average time frame is between 18 months and two years. ****VSAP cannot and will not guarantee a specific time frame as that is determined by the program at which the donor was placed and the overall condition of the donor***.
-Families are welcome to call after 12 months to inquire about a more specific time frame.
+The average time frame is between 18 months and two years. ****VSAP cannot and will not guarantee a specific time frame as that is determined by the program at which the donor was placed and the overall condition of the donor***

 - The next of kin/responsible party can indicate on the Final Disposition of Cremated Remains form if they would like to be notified if the program at which the donor was placed conducts a memorial service.